syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Serialization.md

 {% endhighlight %}

-This json data can be converted to string and stored for future use.
+This JSON data can be converted to string and stored for future use.
 The following snippet illustrates how to save the serialized JSON into local storage.

 {% highlight js %}

-//Saves the json object in to local storage localStorage.setItem("diagram", JSON.stringify(json));
+//Saves the JSON object in to local storage localStorage.setItem("diagram", JSON.stringify(json));

 {% endhighlight %}